hypcn/axe/README.md

 // Update the log level filter for the default console sink.
 // Sinks are identified by their unique "name", the default console sink's name is exported
 // from the package.
-defaultAxeManager.setSinkFilter(CONSOLE_SINK, LogLevels.verbose);
+axeManager.setSinkFilter(CONSOLE_SINK, LogLevels.verbose);
-defaultAxeManager.setSinkFilter("Console", "verbose"); // <- this is equivalent, but less robust to change logger.verbose("verbose logs are ignored by default, but this is displayed.");
+axeManager.setSinkFilter("Console", "verbose"); // <- this is equivalent, but less robust to change logger.verbose("verbose logs are ignored by default, but this is displayed.");

 // Additional sinks can be added.
 // (there is no good reason to have two console sinks, this is just an example) const newConsoleSink = "Console2";
-defaultAxeManager.addSink(newConsoleSink, new ConsoleSink(), LogLevels.log);
+axeManager.addSink(new ConsoleSink({
+  name: newConsoleSink,
+  logLevel: LogLevels.log,
+}));

-// Separate sinks can have different log filters: defaultAxeManager.setSinkFilter(newConsoleSink, LogLevels.warn);
+// Separate sinks can have different log filters: axeManager.setSinkFilter(newConsoleSink, LogLevels.warn);
-// The current sink  log level filters can be read: defaultAxeManager.readSinkFilters(); // { 'Console': 'verbose', 'Console2': 'warn' }
+// The current sink  log level filters can be read: axeManager.readSinkFilters(); // { 'Console': 'verbose', 'Console2': 'warn' }
 // This is useful for editing which log levels are logged where at runtime

 // Separate manager instances can be created,
 // with their own separate sink instances and log level filters const newManager = new AxeManager({ withDefaultLogger: true });
 const logger2 = newManager.newLogger("Logger 2");
-logger2.log("This logger's manager 'newManager' is separate from 'defaultAxeManager' above.");
+logger2.log("This logger's manager 'newManager' is separate from 'axeManager' above.");
 logger2.log("This allows them to configure their sinks and common filters separately.");

-// Note: the "defaultAxeManager" import from the package is simply a prebuilt instance of
+// Note: the "axeManager" import from the package is simply a prebuilt instance of
 // `AxeManager` with the default console sink.
 ```